a-r-r-o-w/uptrain/blog/blog.md

 </details>

 There are a few things to look at here.
 UpTrain provides different Monitors for monitoring performance, checking for data distribution shifts, and collecting edge cases to retrain upon, among other things.
 Here, we use the EDGE_CASE monitor and provide it with our signals.
 We also add a data integrity check to ensure that none of our data contains null values.
-All monitoring-related activities will show up on UpTrain's live dashboard.
+All monitoring related activities will show up on UpTrain's live dashboard.
 Once processing completes, we will have created a retraining dataset that contains only those sentences that satisfy the requirements of the signals above.
-This dataset is not only smaller than the original (whether it be synthesized or obtained from a reliable source) but also contains only specific data that is relevant to the fine-tuning task.
+This dataset is not only smaller than the original (whether it be synthesized or obtained from a real-world source) but also contains only specific data that is relevant to the fine-tuning task.

 #### Step 5 - Fine-tuning the model